hapax/hapax.github.io/assets/chuzenji.md

 with quiet indulgence.
 He has nowhere to be; he yawns and switches stations; I can play at browsing snacks for as long as I like.

-Incidentally, this is what forever feels like: a balding clerk listening to baseball scores while a gaijin pretends to browse snacks, all with the imperturbable slowness of a dream.
+Incidentally, this is what forever feels like: a balding clerk listening to baseball scores, while a gaijin picks up one brand of pretzel after another, all with the imperturbable slowness of a dream.
 A convenience store is a good place to visit eternity.

 <figure>